-Results: Our examination revealed that 94.44% of graduating senior Psychological Science majors had successfully completed the online ethics tutorial and the accompanying test.
-The vast majority of these students (75%) scored 100% on their first attempt on the tutorial.
-The mean number of attempts was 1.32 (SD = .64).
-These results are broadly consistent with the goals outlined in the department's assessment plan.
+Results: Our examination revealed that 89.04% of graduating senior Psychological Science majors had successfully completed the online ethics tutorial and the accompanying test.
+The vast majority of these students (80%) scored 100% on their first attempt on the tutorial.
+The mean number of attempts was 1.23 (SD = .49).
+These results are consistent with the goals outlined in the department's assessment plan.

 As described previously, a formal online exit interview was given to a sample of graduating seniors.
 A component of this exit interview was a set of questions designed to assess the degree to which their classes and experiences provided them with adequate training and experience in research ethics and social responsibility.
 Four such ethics items were presented in on the exit interview (Table 3).
 Details regarding the scoring and framing of these items is described in a previous section of this document.
 The percentage of graduating seniors providing a rating of 4 or 5 for ethics items on the exit interview is summarized in Table 3.
-All items met the specified departmental goal of 75% agreeing or strongly agreeing.
+All items but the third met the specified departmental goal of 75% agreeing or strongly agreeing and for that item, 72.58% of students provided a rating of 4 or 5.

 Item Percent of Students Providing Rating of 4 or 5 Mean (SD) provided me with the ability to apply ethical standards to evaluate psychological science and practice.
-93.75 4.48 (0.94) helped me learn how to build and enhance interpersonal relationships.
-75.00 4.19 (0.90) helped me to adopt values that build communities at local, national and global levels.
-76.56 4.02 (0.91) helped me to respect the values of others who are different from me 85.94 4.56 (0.69)
+91.94 4.48 (0.94) helped me learn how to build and enhance interpersonal relationships.
+80.65 4.19 (0.90) helped me to adopt values that build communities at local, national and global levels.
+72.58 4.02 (0.91) helped me to respect the values of others who are different from me 91.94 4.56 (0.69)